Weekend Trip to Kausani (Part – 1)

 There are many beautiful hotels and resorts in and around Kausani.
 You can search on Google and book them directly by calling on the numbers provided.
 However, we like to check and compare the prices on various sites before booking.
 And then opt for the one which is as per our requirements and also comes under our budget.

 We booked a deluxe room for 2 nights at Hotel Chevron Mountain Villa, which is a beautiful property at a great location and one can have a direct view of the majestic peaks of the Himalayas from there.
-It not just offers the serene view of the surroundings but is also close by nature, a little far away from the marketplace.
+It not just offers a serene view of the surroundings but is also close by nature, a little far away from the marketplace.
 One more reason to choose this hotel was the beautiful lawn and a play area within the premises so that Nemit could enjoy freely.

 Location – * * * *